 In this paper, we focus on the adaptivity of CTRL—that is, the ability of a learning algorithm to adjust its behavior and complexity in response to the difficulty of the problem instance.
 Intuitively, simpler environments should require less exploration and faster convergence, while more complex dynamics or reward structures may demand prolonged learning and finer control.
 For example, in robotic manipulation, navigating an open space may require significantly less precision and feedback sensitivity compared to threading a needle or interacting with deformable objects.
 Despite its importance, adaptivity remains largely underexplored in the CTRL literature: existing methods often lack theoretical guarantees or empirical mechanisms to modulate learning effort according to task complexity.
 This motivates our first core question:

-A natural starting point to investigate adaptivity in CTRL is to approximate the continuous-time process using discrete-time reinforcement learning with equidistant measurement spaced observations.
-This allows us to draw from a rich body of work on adaptivity in discrete-time RL, where regret bounds and learning dynamics have been thoroughly analyzed \citep{zhao2023variance,zhou2023sharp,wang2024model, wang2024more}.
-However, equidistant measurement imposes a fixed temporal structure that may be ill-suited for many continuous-time environments.
-For tasks characterized by unevenly evolving system dynamics—such as sudden shifts in patient vital signs or abrupt state transitions in mechanical systems—uniform sampling might either overlook important events or waste resources on redundant observations.
-This rigidity limits the ability of CTRL to adapt its learning to the underlying complexity of the environment.
+A natural starting point to investigate adaptivity in CTRL is to approximate the continuous-time process using discrete-time reinforcement learning with equidistant observations.
+This enables us to draw on the extensive literature on adaptivity in discrete-time RL, where regret bounds and learning dynamics have been thoroughly analyzed \citep{zhao2023variance, zhou2023sharp, wang2024model, wang2024more}.
+However, existing CTRL formulations typically apply a fixed, uniform measurement scheme to all environments, ignoring the heterogeneity in their underlying dynamics.
+For systems with unevenly evolving trajectories, fixed-interval sampling may either miss important events or expend effort on redundant measurements.
+This lack of adaptivity prevents CTRL methods from tailoring their measurement schedule to the actual variability of the environment.